Helioviewer-Project/JHelioviewer-SWHV/README.md

 User Manual
 -----------

-A detailed user manual for JHelioviewer can be found at
+A detailed user manual for JHelioviewer can be found at:

 http://swhv.oma.be/user_manual/